vrandezo/lambda-cli/README.md

   case, the writer is being omitted.
 - canonicalize (c): returns the canonicalized version of the input.
 In this case, the writer is being omitted.
+- prettyprint (p): return the exact format as used for the data directory in the WikiLambda repository

 The input can be given in the following ways:
 - in JSON: whenever it starts with ", {, or [